BraideyH/README-generator/Develop/README.md

   ## Installation

-  the user gets the app from github
+  Users can install this app by downloading code from a repository on Github.

   ## Usage

-  the app should be used to do stuff
+  This app should be used to create a professional README file.

   ## License